Sales Territory Map

 Sales organizations can use sales territory maps to not only define sales territories but to analyze sales performance, calculate routes, and create maps for sales calls.
 The process of dividing sales territories requires foresight to make sure you allow room for the company to grow.
 Poorly aligned territories may lead to low employee morale, client losses, and a waste of valuable resources.

-What to Considering When Creating Sales Territory Map
+What to Consider When Creating a Sales Territory Map

 - Be strategic.
 Start out by strategically meeting revenue goals in small areas.
 From that point, you then can gradually grow the territories.